mozilla/uniffi-rs/docs/diplomat-and-macros.md

 }
 ```

-maybe can made to work, so long as we are happy to help UniFFI discover where such annotations
+maybe can be made to work, so long as we are happy to help UniFFI discover where such annotations
 may exist.

 A complication here is that currently UniFFI allows types defined in external crates,